faustohernandez/reactnd-myreads/README.md

        -None: used to remove a book from the Bookself

-   -To go from the Bookshelf page to the Search page, click on the green arrow at the bottom right of the page
+   -To go from the Bookshelf page to the Search page, click on the green cross at the bottom right of the page

 2. Search